GPSO

 Dr. Marc Shaw

-After graduating with a Bachelor of Science degree in Biology from McMaster University in 1991, Dr. Shaw received his Medical Degree from the University of Ottawa in 1995.
-During his time at the University of Ottawa, he also entered their clinical research program and completed a second Bachelor of Science degree in Medical Sciences concurrent to his MD degree.
-Dr. Shaw went on to complete his training in General Surgery at Dalhousie University in 2000 and became a Fellow of the Royal College of Physicians and Surgeons of Canada with a Specialty in General Surgery.
+Dr. Shaw received his Bachelor of Science degree in Microbiology from McMaster University, Hamilton and went on to obtain his Medical Degree from the University of Ottawa.
+During his time at the University of Ottawa, he entered their clinical research program and completed a second Bachelor of Science degree in Medical Sciences.
+Dr. Shaw went on to complete his training in General Surgery at Dalhousie University, Halifax and became a Fellow of the Royal College of Physicians and Surgeons of Canada with a Specialty in General Surgery.

-Dr. Shaw began his practice in 2000 in New Brunswick where he remained for 6 years before relocating to Grande Prairie, Alberta and joining the Department of Surgery at the Queen Elizabeth II Hospital in 2006.
-He was awarded a Certificate of Teaching Excellence in 2008 for his work with training residents and went on to be appointed a Clinical Lecturer with the Department of Surgery with the University of Edmonton in 2010; a position he has been re-appointed to every year since.
+Dr. Shaw began his surgical practice in 2000 in New Brunswick before relocating to Grande Prairie, Alberta in 2006 where he has practiced ever since.
+Extensively involved in the training of new doctors, he was awarded a Certificate of Teaching Excellence in 2008 for his work with residents and medical students.
+He was appointed a Clinical Lecturer in the Department of Surgery with the University of Alberta, Edmonton in 2010 and was subsequently promoted to Assistant Clinical Professor in 2020.

-Dr. Shaw offers a wide variety of General Surgical services.
-Trained in advanced laparoscopic (minimally invasive or "key-hole") surgery, Dr. Shaw routinely performs laparoscopic biliary tract surgery like gallbladder removal, as well as open and laparoscopic colon and rectal surgeries.
-Other services offered include repair of hernias of all kinds; as well as diagnostic, therapeutic, and screening endoscopy of stomachs and bowels.
+Dr. Shaw also routinely undertakes a wide variety of other surgical and diagnostic procedures.
+Trained in laparoscopic (minimally invasive or "key-hole") surgery, Dr. Shaw performs laparoscopic surgeries like gallbladder and appendix removal, as well as more advanced laparoscopic procedures like bowel surgeries.
+Other procedures performed by Dr. Shaw include open repair of hernias of all kinds; dermatoscopy for the assessment of cancerous and non-cancerous skin lesions; as well as diagnostic, therapeutic, and screening endoscopy (‘scopes) of stomachs and bowels.

 Additional information can be found at: www.doctormarcshaw.com